thatanab/thatanab/README.md

 ---

 ### 📊 My Data Analytics Journey
-Currently in this GitHub, you will only find my **Data Analytics portfolio**.
+Currently in this GitHub, you will only find my **Data Analytics portfolio** in **datarockie-dsb12-2025** repository.
 These projects demonstrate my ability to transform raw data into actionable insights which I gained data knowledge and skills from **DataRockie Bootcamp**.
 However, I am willing to add more content from my expertise into Github in the future.
 Please keep in touch !

 ---